SarahCreager/reading-note/code401/class2.md

 `403 Forbidden` you are authenticated, but you don’t have permission to make the request from that URL.

 `400 Bad Request` you did something wrong in your request.
-It is a generic error that could mean many things like your request data might have the an incorrect format.
+It is a generic error that could mean many things like your request data might have the incorrect format.

 `429 Too Many Requests` you have used all the API request permitted for you plan limit.